Core Concepts for Grief-Sensitive Care

 Sadness

-Sadness is one of the most commonly associated emotions of grief, though it does not always appear in expected ways.
+Sadness is commonly associated with grief, though it does not always appear in expected ways.
 Some people cry easily, while others may feel detached, restless, or weighed down without tears.
+In healthcare settings, sadness may show up quietly through a clenched jaw, a heavy sigh, or fatigue after an encounter or shift.

 Numbness